-- Submitting accurate information and forms by the deadlines to the OFA. - Keeping the OFA and loan servicers informed of any changes in name, address, marital status, financial situation, etc. - Reporting to the OFA any additional assistance from outside sources such as scholarships, loans, and educational benefits. - 4.
+- 1. Submitting accurate information and forms by the deadlines to the OFA. - Keeping the OFA and loan servicers informed of any changes in name, address, marital status, financial situation, etc. - Reporting to the OFA any additional assistance from outside sources such as scholarships, loans, and educational benefits. - 4.
 Notifying the OFA of any enrollment status changes. - 5.
 Maintaining Satisfactory Academic Progress. - 6.
-Re-applying for financial aid by March 2nd of each year.
+Re-applying for financial aid by March 2nd of each year - Submitting all required documents by the May 16th deadline